 While moisturising lotions have been around in some form for thousands of years, body butters are a comparatively new product that has seen an increase in popularity over the past decade.
 Body moisturisers and butters both play a significant role in nourishing and protecting our skin.
-Which one is the right choice for these cold moments though?
+Which one is the right choice for cold and/or dry moments though?

 First, let’s take a look at the key ingredients composing these two different types of moisturising products.